-7 Good Reasons for Reaching Out to Your Customer
+7 Good Reasons to Request a Conversation with Your Customer

 To date, I've never met a sales leader who didn't want to see his or her people having more meaningful conversations with customers.
 The problem is not that account managers or channel managers simply refuse to call people or that they don't know how.
 More often, it's that they don't know why they are calling!
 They're not sure what to talk about.
 And if they don't know, their customer/partner certainly won't!